-- 1. After a processor write cycle to the OCiHR register, the output compare function is inhibited until the OCiLR register is also written. - 2.
+- After a processor write cycle to the OCiHR register, the output compare function is inhibited until the OCiLR register is also written. - 2.
 If the OCiE bit is not set, the OCMPi pin is a general I/O port and the OLVLi bit will not appear when a match is found but an interrupt could be generated if the OCIE bit is set. - 3.
-When the timer clock is fCPU/2, OCFi and OCMPi are set while the counter value equals the OCiR register value (see Figure 55 on page 81).
-This behaviour is the same in OPM or PWM mode. - When the timer clock is fCPU/4, fCPU/8 or in external clock mode, OCFi and OCMPi are set while the counter value equals the OCiR register value plus 1 (see Figure 56 on page 81). - 4.
+When the timer clock is f{CPU}/2, OCFi and OCMPi are set while the counter value equals the OCiR register value (see Figure 8).
+This behavior is the same in OPM or PWM mode.
+When the timer clock is f{CPU}/4, f{CPU}/8 or in external clock mode, OCFi and OCMPi are set while the counter value equals the OCiR register value plus 1 (see Figure 9). - 4.
 The output compare functions can be used both for generating external events on the OCMPi pins even if the input capture mode is also used. - 5.
 The value in the 16-bit OCiR register and the OLVi bit should be changed after each successful comparison in order to control an output waveform or establish a new elapsed timeout.